stakater/mto-docs/content/reference-guides/deploying-templates.md

   sync: true
 ```

-Afterwards, Bill can see that secrets have been successfully created in all label matching namespaces.
+Afterward, Bill can see that secrets have been successfully created in all label matching namespaces.

 ```bash
 kubectl get secret docker-secret -n bluesky-anna-aurora-sandbox